10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #3: Dog Bone Grapevine Wreath with Paw Print Bow — A DIY That Actually Looks Like You Bought It

-You know that moment when someone walks into your house and their eyes go straight to your front door?
-Yeah, my neighbor literally stopped mid-sentence last fall when she saw mine.
-That’s the energy this wreath gives off.
+When someone steps into your house and their eyes go straight to your front door, you know you’ve nailed it.
+My neighbor literally stopped mid-sentence last fall when she saw mine – that’s the energy this wreath gives off.

 Materials & Tools: